istio/istio.io/content/boilerplates/trace-generation.md

-The number of requests you need to send in order to see trace data depends on the sampling rate set at the time Istio was installed.
+To see trace data, you must send requests to your service.
+The number of requests depends on Istio's sampling rate.
-By default, the sampling rate is set to 1%, meaning that you need to send at least 100 requests before the first trace will be visible.
+You set this rate when you install Istio.
+The default sampling rate is 1%.
+You need to send at least 100 requests before the first trace is visible.

-To send multiple requests, use a command like:
+To send a 100 requests to the `productpage` service, use the following command:

 {{< text bash >}}
 $ for i in `seq 1 100`; do curl -s -o /dev/null http://$GATEWAY_URL/productpage; done